-History: The Diocese of Tucson Plan of Reorganization, confirmed in July of 2005 by the U.S. Bankruptcy Court in the Diocese's Chapter 11 case, included the individual incorporation of the 74 parishes in the Diocese.
-After the emergence of the Diocese from Chapter 11 in September of 2005, each Parish filed in November of 2005 individual articles of incorporation with the Arizona Corporation Commission for incorporation as 501(c)(3) non-profit Arizona corporations.
-The parishes adopted bylaws and appointed their new Boards of Directors.
+The Diocese of Tucson Plan of Reorganization, confirmed in July of 2005 by the U.S. Bankruptcy Court in the Diocese's Chapter 11 case, included the individual incorporation of the 75 parishes in the Diocese.
+After the emergence of the Diocese from Chapter 11 in September of 2005, each Parish filed in November of 2005 individual Articles of Incorporation with the Arizona Corporation Commission for incorporation as 501(c)(3) non-profit Arizona corporations.
+The parishes adopted Bylaws and appointed their new Board of Directors.
 Each Board of Directors is made up of five members: President, Vice President, Treasurer, Secretary, and the presiding Bishop of the Diocese of Tucson.
-(Names of the members of the parish Boards of Directors are included in the listings for each parish under "Parishes and Missions" in the printed and on-line versions of the Diocesan Directory.)

-While Parish Pastoral Councils, Finance Councils, and Staff are advisory in nature to the pastor, the Board of Directors is the decision making body of the Parish corporation for fiscal and civil matters such as approval of budgets, annual reports, sale or acquisition of property, investments or acquiring debt, and compliance with Arizona Corporation Commission reporting requirements.
+While Parish Pastoral Councils, Finance Councils, and Staff are advisory in nature to the pastor, the Board of Directors is the decision making body of the Parish Corporation for fiscal and civil matters.
+Business matters include: approval of budgets, annual reports, sale or acquisition of property, investments or acquiring debt, and compliance with Arizona Corporation Commission reporting requirements.

-The role of the Parish corporation Directors and how they interrelate with the Parish organizational structure and decision process is explained in the Diocese of Tucson Parish Corporate Board of Directors Manual & Guidelines in Resources for Parish Corporation Boards of Directors and Parish Finance and Pastoral Councils.
+The role of the Parish corporate Directors and how they interrelate with the Parish organizational structure and decision process is explained in the Diocese of Tucson Parish Corporate Board of Directors Manual & Guidelines.

 Parish Board of Directors: Two lay parishioners of each Parish are elected to serve as members of the Parish corporation Board of Directors.
 These Directors serve their parishes as advisors, overseers, and councilors and are entrusted with assisting their pastors in caring for the temporal well-being of the Parish.